Pope's close aide charged, bringing sex abuse scandal to Vatican

-VATICAN CITY/SYDNEY A top adviser to Pope Francis was charged with multiple historical sex crimes in his native Australia on Thursday, bringing a worldwide abuse scandal to the heart of the Vatican.
+VATICAN CITY/SYDNEY (Reuters) - A top adviser to Pope Francis was charged with multiple historical sex crimes in his native Australia on Thursday, bringing a worldwide abuse scandal to the heart of the Vatican.

 Appointed Vatican economy minister by Francis, Cardinal George Pell is the highest-ranking Church official to face such accusations.
 He asserted his innocence and said the pontiff had given him leave of absence to return to Australia to defend himself.